alphagov/spotlight/README.md

 Tests are divided into ones that work on both client and server (`test/spec/shared`), ones that are server-only (`test/spec/server`) and ones that are client-only (`test/spec/client`).

-`grunt test:all` runs all three of these tests in sequence:
+`grunt test:all` runs all three of these tests, as well as linting the codebase:

-- `grunt jasmine_node` executes shared and server Jasmine tests in Node.js.
+- `grunt jasmine_node` executes shared and server Jasmine tests in Node.js
-- `grunt jasmine` executes shared and client Jasmine tests in PhantomJS.
+- `grunt jasmine` executes shared and client Jasmine tests in PhantomJS
-- `grunt cucumber` executes Cucumber features through PhantomJS.
+- `grunt cucumber` executes Cucumber features through PhantomJS

 `bundle exec cucumber --profile sauce` executes Cucumber features through SauceLabs (there's no Grunt task for this yet).

-#### Browser ####
+#### In the browser ####

 When the app is running in development mode, Jasmine tests for shared components are available at `/tests`.
 The specrunner gets automatically